 It depends!
 Smaller projects (when not on a tight deadline) tend to cost less than bigger projects.
 My quotes are determined based on instrumentation, duration, and a few other parameters that drastically affect how much time and labor a piece will require.
 Regardless of budget or scope, I’m always happy to explore consortiums, grants, and other means of securing funding (and if you have a friend/colleague/rival who wants to co-commission with you for joint exclusivity, that can be a great option).
 I’m always happy to talk about a project, even if you don’t have what you think will be enough funding—especially if you’re a student or someone else with a super limited budget.
 Though I still do the occasional project for free, it’s rare (and always an offer I make personally).

-In 2022, I’m testing a commission discount for certain Patreon tiers.
+I also offer a commission discount for certain Patreon tiers.
 If you’re interested, hop on over to my Patreon.
 For more information on the commissioning process generally, check out my Commission Information page.